elunna/recipes/sauces/hollandaise.md

 pulse 10 to 15 times to combine.
 Slowly drizzle in the warm butter or ghee while mixing on low speed, until the sauce emulsifies and thickens.
-If the sauce becomes too thick, blend in a tablespoon of warm water.
+If the sauce becomes too thick, blend in a tbsp of warm water.
 3. SERVE the sauce immediately, or hold covered in a small saucepan on the lowest heat setting for up to an hour.
 Make your hollandaise fresh every time you serve it, as it